Rajat117/aws-guide/EC2/Overview.md

   - Have an entire physical server for yourself.
   - 3 year period reservation.
   - Costly.
-  - Suitable for BYOL (Don't know about it myself).
+  - Suitable for BYOL (Don't know about it myself :sweat_smile:).

 # ENI
 ELastic Network Interface - A virtual network card assigned to your EC2 instances for network managment.